Skip to content

 Training an employee, not programming a bot

-I was inspired by NetworkChuck's approach: you're not programming a bot, you're training an employee.
+Map updates help, but the deeper shift is psychological.
+I was inspired by NetworkChuck's framing: you're not programming a bot, you're training an employee.
 You teach the agent by continuously updating its context.

 Durable norms and corrections